 - Lower Environmental Impacts: As mentioned, some composite roof shingles are made entirely from recycled materials.
 Additionally, the shingles themselves are often recyclable.

-- Lightweight: Composite shingles weigh about as much as asphalt shingles do.
+- Lightweight: Composite it is weigh about as much as asphalt shingles do.
 They’re easy to handle and don’t require any extra roof bracing.

 - Cost-Effectiveness: At face value, these shingles are more expensive than asphalt However, when you consider their long lifetime and low required